-Can I contact Stanford faculty or tour the department before applying to discuss my interest in the program?
+Should I contact Stanford faculty to discuss my interest in the program?

 Applicants are welcome to contact faculty before applying to discuss their interest in the PhD program, though it is not required nor expected.
 It is not necessary or possible to secure an advisor before admission to the program.
 If you have not spoken directly to faculty at the time of application, simply leave that particular application question blank.
 Applicants are encouraged to read the Admissions FAQ's and contact Jennifer Radley with any admissions questions.
 Schedule a meeting with Jennifer here.